aaronkaplan/intelmq/docs/proposal.md

 * **Checks:**

-    ------ begin MOVE THIS TO CONFIGURATION CONCEPTS section and adapt to a scenario

-    * if `<bot_id>` is removed from admin runtime configuration AND `<bot_id>` is running (**Note: this check will mostly useful for the botnet command `intelmqctl reload`, please see botnet reload command for more details.**):
-      - raise message "`<bot_id>` is no longer on runtime configuration therefore cannot be reload.
-Do you want to stop it?
-[N/y]" \
-        - "[Y] intelmqctl will remove the bot from runtime configuration (internal and admin configurations), from crontab (if applicable) and stop the bot accordingly." \
-        - "[N] intelmqctl will add the configuration stored in internal runtime configuration to the admin runtime configuration in order to keep the admin runtime configuration up to date accordingly.

-    ------ end MOVE THIS TO CONFIGURATION CONCEPTS section

     * if `<bot_id>` has a new `run_mode` value AND `<bot_id>` is running:
       - raise message "`<bot_id>` is configured with a new `run_mode` therefore cannot be reload and it requires to be restarted in order to reload the new configuration.
 Do you want to restart the bot to apply the new `run_mode`?
 [Y/n]"
         - "[Y] `intelmqctl` will automatically execute restart action on the bot and the bot will start with the new configuration" \